 “A robocall trying to sell you something is illegal unless a company has your written permission to call you that way.
 To get your permission, the company has to be clear it’s asking to call you with robocalls, and it can’t make you agree to the calls to get a product or service.
 If you give permission, you have the right to change your mind later.”

-In other words, sales people need explicit permission in order to try to sell you products through automated, prerecorded messages.
+In other words, businesses need explicit permission in order to try to sell you products through robocalls.
 That said, there are certain exceptions.
-For example, political campaigns and charities asking for donations do not legally require your permission to contact you, and neither do debt collection calls or calls from healthcare providers.
-And calls that are purely informational without requesting any payment are likewise unrestricted.
+For example, political campaigns and charities asking for donations do not legally require your permission to use robocalls, and neither do debt collection calls or calls from healthcare providers.
+Additionally, calls that are purely informational without requesting any payment are likewise unrestricted.

 Congress recently passed the TRACED, (Telephone Robocall Abuse Criminal Enforcement and Deterrence) Act, which raises the fine on spam robocalls to as much as $10,000 per illegal call.
 Unfortunately, even with laws on the books designed to deter robocallers, robocalls keep coming.